GEM Foundation Course Online: Museum Learning

 Take the next step in your career by booking onto GEM’s Museum Learning Foundation Course Online

-Led by Course Director Pete Brown, Museum Learning virtually explores a variety of topics relating to learning in museums, heritage and cultural settings, from access and inclusion to interpretation, from management to evaluation, interrogating different ideas and approaches to help you develop your skills and understanding.
+Led by Course Director Pete Brown, the GEM Foundation Course on Museum Learning virtually explores a variety of topics relating to learning in museums, heritage and cultural settings, from access and inclusion to interpretation, from management to evaluation, interrogating different ideas and approaches to help you develop your skills and understanding.

 Since the course first opened in 2015, participants have discovered new direction, succeeded in finding employment, produced exciting projects, and made change in their organisations.
 Each participant receives a year-long personal GEM membership to continue the learning and sharing beyond the course.

-Facilitated Zoom lectures, online activities, curated discussion groups, virtual and physical cluster museum visits as well as networking with peers will be part of the this online course which is now even more accessible to GEM members all over the world.
+Facilitated Zoom lectures, online activities, curated discussion groups, virtual or physical cluster museum visits as well as networking with peers will be part of this online course which is now even more accessible to GEM members all over the world.

 What will I gain?

-Foundation Courses will provide you with opportunities to develop, practise and demonstrate the basic skills and knowledge needed to be a museums and heritage educator.
+GEM’s Foundation Course in Museum Learning will provide you with opportunities to develop, practise and demonstrate the basic skills and knowledge needed to be a museums and heritage educator.
 12 half days (10:00-13:00 GMT) complete with virtual visits, guest lectures and skills workshops will guide you towards completing a work-based assignment that will benefit not only you but your organisation too.
 You’ll be supported by an experienced course director, a group of like-minded peers, and a professional mentor within the sector.